tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 ### 6.2.
 Tensorboard

 TensorBoard is a web-based tool provided with TensorFlow that allows users to interactively visualize and explore TensorFlow runs and experiments.
-It can help you understand and debug your TensorFlow code, and it can also be used for monitoring performance and evaluating results.

 It can be run by running the following code: